textX/textX/docs/metamodel.rst

 When designing a DSL it is usually desirable to match keywords on word boundaries.
 For example, if we have Entity grammar from the above than a word :code:`entity` will be considered a keyword and should be matched on word boundaries only.
-If we have word :code:`entity2` at the place where :code:`entity` should be matched the match should not succeed.
+If we have a word :code:`entity2` in the input string at the place where :code:`entity` should be matched the match should not succeed.

 We could achieve this by using regular expression match and word boundaries regular expression rule for each keyword-like match::